mikegagnon/nginx-overload-handler/README.txt

 ==== WARNING ====
 Some of these files (particularly the ones that need to be run as sudo) might do things you don't want, such as overwriting nginx configuration files without backuping up your old ones.
-If you are considered about this sort of thing I recommend viewing the files that require sudo before you execute them.
+If you are concerned about this sort of thing I recommend viewing the files that require sudo before you execute them.
 It's probably best to test nginx-overload-handler in its own VM.